By Tom Snyder, Ph.D.

 M. Stanton Evans in his recent book The Theme Is Freedom: Religion, Politics, and the American Tradition also lends much factual support to the view that the roots of many of America’s political traditions and governmental institutions can be found in the Bible and in medieval and Protestant Christianity.
 Among the traditions and institutions he cites are the right to own property, the right to buy and sell freely, the notion that the powers of all rulers and all government institutions should be limited, the idea of representative government, and traditions of economic and scientific progress.
 “All of these conceptions,” Evans says, “come to us from the religion of the Bible (Evans, 307).”
 Christian faith and American freedom must go together, Evans concludes.

 Much more evidence about the Christian faith of our Founding Fathers and the rest of their fellow citizens can be given, but I trust the reader will find the evidence above to be more than sufficient to show that the United States of America was indeed founded as a Christian nation.

-The Two Kingdoms of God
+The Two Kingdoms or Governments of God

 Several times I have cited evidence that the religious and political ideology of the Founding Fathers stems from the ideas of one of the leaders of the Protestant Reformation, John Calvin.
 Here’s what Calvin says about church and state: